pvillega/personal-page/public/data/fullbio.markdown

 I improve things.
 It may be a bit of an obsession of mine, but I like clean code and structures.
 And I like automation that reduces repetitive work (which I dislike).
 Granted, sometimes my code is not great (and I thank code reviews for their existence).
 But once I see an issue I'll go the extra mile to solve it, either via automation of a task or by refactoring that fragment.

 I code.
 Currently in Scala and Java and using Play Framework for HTML 5 apps.
 But it may change.
 Clojure?
 Node.js?
 Who knows.
-The down side is that with so many interesting things around in the software world choosing is hard.
+The down side of software development is that with so many interesting things around choosing is hard.

 I've created a site to manage [Play Framework modules][5].
 I was part of [GSOC 2010][6].
 I did this site.
 And after it I'll find some other project to work in.